rakshit-puri/my-gdocs/README.md

 # MyDocs

 This is a collaborative document editing app built with [Next.js](https://nextjs.org), powered by [Convex](https://convex.dev) for real-time backend data and [Clerk](https://clerk.com) for authentication.
-The app enables multiple users to edit documents together in real time, making it ideal for teams and individuals who need seamless, collaborative text editing.
+The app enables multiple users to edit documents together in real time, making it ideal for teams (organisation mode) and individuals (personal mode) who need seamless, collaborative text editing.

 ## Try it out